Yocto Kria Support¶

 "

-Then rebuild Yocto - the added firmware will be loaded during Linux boot by dfx-manager.
+Then rebuild Yocto; the added firmware are loaded during the Linux boot by dfx-manager.

 Issues¶